DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 Once a partnership is confirmed for a cohort, `expression_of_interest` remains `TRUE` to show that the school is working with the lead provider for that cohort.

-If participants later leave, switch provider, or move to school-led, the flag stays `TRUE`.
+If participants later leave, switch provider, or move to school-led, the flag stays `true`.

 ## Find schools and delivery partners